yellow-digital/firmata-web/README.md

-Web version for firmata.
+> Control firmata devices directly from your browser

 A rewrite of [firmata-io] to ES2015 and zero dependency that works directly in browser that support [WebSerial].

 # Why
 Original [firmata-io] has been written for nodejs but doesn't work out of the box in the browser.
-But with support of [WebSerial] in some browser it is now easy to quickly create a nice interface for your [firmata] powered device.
+With the support of [WebSerial] in some browser it is now easy to quickly create a nice interface for your [firmata] powered device.

 Changes to original library:
 - Rewrite to JavaScript modules.